 Yes.
 Having stem parts also serves to prove that the original sample was actually replayed.

-About copyright law and using sample replays if you recreate something that sounds exactly like the original version, is that legal?
+About copyright law and using sample replays: If you recreate something that sounds exactly like the original version, is that legal?

 Yes, it’s perfectly legal.
 The keyword is COPYRIGHT.
 In any music, there is;

-With sample replays, the mechanical copyright is NOT infringed upon, because the recording has been assimilated or covered.
+With sample replays, the Master copyright is NOT infringed upon, because the recording has been assimilated or covered.
 In global music law, a sample replay is classified as a cover version.
 Despite the fact that it may sound like a virtual clone of an original work as long as it’s a brand new recording, then a cover version is exactly what a sample replay is.
-But what about the composition?
+But what about the Composition?
 Click the orange button below...

 Do I have to pay royalties to the publisher?
 How does it work?